tomaszwojcik/dotfiles/README.md

 ##### vim-rspec
 If using zsh on OS X it may be necessary to run move `/etc/zshenv` to `/etc/zshrc`.

+##### Color theme: zavaster-dark
+It is basing on Railscasts theme, to get it working properly you need iTerm2 with base16-railscasts.dark.256 theme.

 ##### CTAGS
 If `ctags -R` finishes with error (`invalid option -R` or something like that) you probably have use wrong version of CTAGS installed.
 Get newest one from the website and add `/usr/local/bin` to path before `/usr/bin`.